 Some people are called to serve our country in extraordinary ways, putting their life on the line for mission and comrade during time of war.
-Such is the case for First Sergeant Mike Allen, who served in the Army for 23 years, including during the Vietnam War.
+Such is the case for First Sergeant Mike Allen, who served in the Army for twenty-three years, including during the Vietnam War.
 This is his story.

 Mike was born in 1947 and raised in the small farming community of Tuscola, Illinois.
-He graduated from Tuscola High School in 1965 at the age of 17, but couldn’t find a job because he would be subject to the draft on his 18th birthday.
+He graduated from Tuscola High School in 1965 at the age of seventeen, but couldn’t find a job because he would be subject to the draft on his eighteenth birthday.
 Rather than wait for the draft, Mike decided to join the Army.
 His father, a Combat Engineer in Europe during World War II, advised Mike to think about it before making his decision.
 When Mike assured him he wanted to join, his father signed the necessary parental consent paperwork and Mike enlisted.

 Mike reported to boot camp at Fort Leonard Wood in Missouri for basic training in September 1965.
 He survived the drill sergeants screaming in his face, the early morning awakenings, and the rigorous physical training, and appreciated the camaraderie that developed among the recruits.
 As would be the case throughout his Army career, if a recruit lagged or needed help, Mike and the others pulled together to make sure their fellow recruit succeeded.